 Lao Trade in Service Portal

-The LSP website contains all information related to trades and investment in services in the Lao PDR.
-In this website users will be able to find: legal documents, measures, procedures, forms, services commitments, news, publications and other information related to trades and investment which users can view or download into their own computer
+Lao Services Portal is a website that contains all information related to trades and investment in services in the Lao PDR.
+In this website users will be able to find: legal documents, measures, procedures, forms, services commitments, news, publications and other information related to trades and investment which users can view or download into their own computer.

 Electronic Certificate of Origin Issuing System